 - 2.5-inch drive: This is a physically larger form factor which must be installed somewhere in the case.
 Only SATA SSDs come in this form factor.
 A separate SATA data cable and SATA power cable must be supplied to this drive, which may mess up your cable management a little bit.

 - M.2 Form Factor: M.2 is a much smaller form factor that does not require any cables, as it attaches directly to the motherboard.
 SSDs in this form factor resemble a stick of gum.
 Both PCIe (NVMe or Gen 4) and SATA drives can come in this form factor.
 M.2 slot on the motherboard is a necessity for installing an SSD that uses this form factor.
-While it is possible for a SATA drive to come in both 2.5 inch and M.2 forms, an NVMe or PCIe Gen 4 drive can only come in M.2 form as these drives need to communicate using PCI Express lanes.
+While it is possible for a SATA drive to come in both 2.5 inches and M.2 forms, an NVMe or PCIe Gen 4 drive can only come in M.2 form as these drives need to communicate using PCI Express lanes.
 While you’re at it, you might also want to take a look at some of the best heatsinks for NVMe SSDs to keep that drive cool and quiet.
 M.2 drives can also vary in length.
 The most common size is M.2 Type-2280.
 Laptops use generally support only one size, while desktop motherboards have anchor points for different sizes.

 NAND flash is a type of non-volatile memory that does not require any power to retain data.
 NAND Flash stores data as blocks and relies on electrical circuits to store data.
 When no power is available to the flash memory, it uses a metal-oxide semiconductor to provide an extra charge, thus keeping the data.